 1982 - Graeme Souness captained Scotland for the first time as they beat Wales 1-0 in the British International Championships at Hampden Park.
 Kenny Dalglish, Alan Hansen, Ian Rush and ex-red Joey Jones all also played that day.

-1926 - Full-back Tom Lucas became only the second red to captain England as he won his third and final cap in their 5-3 friendly defeat of Belgium in Antwerp.
+1926 - Full-back Tommy Lucas became only the second red to captain England as he won his third and final cap in their 5-3 friendly defeat off Belgium in Antwerp.
 Future reds forward Tosh Johnson scored on his international bow.

-1958 - Reds midfielder Johnny Wheeler skippered an FA XI that won 5-0 in Nigeria.
+1958 - Reds midfielder Johnny Wheeler skippered an FA XI that won a tour game 5-0 in Nigeria.